1956 to 1969: Fighting the Cold War at the Mt. Lemmon Summit

 Following on the groundbreaking infrared work at Mt.
 Lemmon, today the University of Minnesota continues to operate the Mt.
 Lemmon Observing Facility (MLOF), a 60 inch, f/15, infrared optimized, Cassagrain (Dahl-Kirkham) telescope, which opened in December 1970.
 The University of Minnesota uses the 60-inch primarily to support observations at national facilities (Chandra, Gemini, NASA IRTF, Spitzer) and long-term monitoring of transient objects (typically comets and classical novae).

 The Catalina Sky Survey of the University of Arizona’s Lunar and Planetary Lab detects asteroids - especially those near-Earth bodies that are potentially hazardous to us!
 This telescope scans over 800 square degrees of sky and detects well over 1,000 asteroids every night.
 The telescope is the second largest of its kind in the United States.

-The Steward Observatory Field station hosts a total of eight research and educational telescopes at the Mt.
+The Steward Observatory Field station hosts a total of nine research and educational telescopes at the Mt.
 Lemmon summit and at Mt.
 Bigelow: